 Although this title was first published 15 years ago it’s still a very popular book.
 So much so it’s often referred to as the bible of running.
 To-date it’s sold over 25,000 copies in Europe alone, globally this 4th edition sold 100,000 copies.

-Author Tim Noakes, MD references tens of scientific research papers on running throughout.
+Author Tim Noakes, MD references scientific research papers on running throughout.
 Noakes is a health professor of exercise and sport science at the University of Cape Town.
 He’s also a veteran of more than 70 marathons and ultra-marathons.
 He’s also an editorial board member for many international sport science journals.
 A former president of the South African Sports Medicine Association.
 And he has won many research awards.
 A Lifetime Achievement Award and International Cannes Grand Prix Award.
 In 1999 the International Olympic Committee elected him as a founder of the Olympic Science Academy.
 He is also a member of the National Research Foundation of South Africa.

 The key to finishing a marathon isn’t a secret: Train long, go long.
 But what about when you want to race a marathon, then things aren’t so simple.
 Advanced Marathoning has helped people shave minutes off their PB’s.
 Predominantly for seasoned runners (racers) but the easy to understand day by day training schedules can be adapted for anyone who plans on running a marathon.